 - Be sponsored by a third-party agency (Veterans, etc.).

-California residents must pay the mandated enrollment fee, health fee, student center fee, student representation fee, and applicable course materials fees.
+California residents must pay the mandated enrollment fee, health fee, student center fee, student representation fee, student activities fee, and applicable course materials fees.
 California residents and AB 540/Dream Act eligible students meeting certain criteria may be eligible for a California College Promise Grant (formerly known as Board of Governor’s Fee Waiver (BOGW) or other financial aid.
 Contact the Financial Aid Office for more information.

 The health fee enables the College to provide students with a variety of health care services.
 In accordance with the California Education Code and Board policy, students are required to pay the health fee, regardless of the units taken, unless they meet one of the exemptions.
 Waiver forms are available at the Admissions and Records Office and the Student Health Center.